imangalanka/motor-insurance-glm-pricing/README.md

 3. Run `glm_mtpl.R` in full.
 The script is self-contained and will install any missing packages automatically.
 4. All outputs are written to the `outputs/` folder, which is created automatically if it does not exist.

-To reload the fitted models in a separate session:
+After the initial run rds files 'glm_freq.rds' and 'glm_sev.rds' will be created within the output folder.
+To reload the fitted models in a separate session without re-running the full pipeline:

 ```r
 glm_freq <- readRDS("outputs/glm_freq.rds")